 - a) Death/terminal phase of next of kin

 - b) Documented illness in the core family

-- c) Birth of own child and own adoption of child
+- c) Birth of own child and own adoption of child (For practice of 14.1 c, see protocol additions)

 Such short welfare leaves under a) and b) shall be compensated by up to 7 days wages (84 hours), even if the leave as a result of the communication situation etc. is of a longer duration.
 Welfare leave under c) shall be compensated by up to 14 days wages (168 hours) even if the leave as a result of communication or similar is of longer duration.
 The right to paid leave only applies for days that fall within an offshore period.
 Any benefits from the National Insurance Scheme (such as caring / nursing money) accrue to the employer.